davidson16807/tectonics.js/_posts/2019-3-24-fast-atmospheric-scattering.md

 Well, fortunately for us, this code is not very well optimized.
 We need to consider what we're doing here: we're summing up the mass that's encountered along a series of infinitesimally small steps from "A" to "L".
 In essence, we're calculating an integral.

 To be more precise: we're trying to find the integral of density from points "A" to "L".
-This is sometimes known as the [column density](https://en.wikipedia.org/wiki/Area_density#Column_density) along the path.
-To simplify the problem a bit, we're going to consider column density relative to the density of air on the surface of the planet.
-Let's call this the "column density ratio".

 The integral looks like this: